rtlrecguy-del/tkinterGrid/README.md

 Inside termux at least pkg install x11-repo.  pkg install termux-x11-nightly mpv vlc python-pip python-tkinter virglrenderer-android is also needed.
 At least install pip install python-vlc python-mpv.

+Run code by running radio.sh or tv.sh.
+If it has proper permissions it should open the termux-x11 app with the python-tkinter program.
+Read code before use for any other buttons that should be used or mapped to remote.
+Context menu button generally closes app and direction changes mute.
+A couple other buttons are needed mapped.
+Read code to determine.